Glass Tombstone and Queen Victoria's Friction Tube

 Schoharie, New York

 We were led to the Old Stone Fort Museum several years ago by Secret Caverns head guide Todd DelMarter -- he believed we really needed to see "Queen Victoria's Friction Tube."
-The museum mostly displays items of local interest, but we found these three noteworthy:
+The museum mostly displays items of local interest, but we found two that were especially noteworthy:

-Queen Victoria's Friction Tube.: A little piece of brass from an Armstrong rifle presented by her to Confederate President Jeff Davis in 1864.
+Queen Victoria's Friction Tube: A little piece of brass from an Armstrong rifle presented by the Queen to Confederate President Jeff Davis in 1864.
 Why is it here?
-Jeff Davis was probably pissed that all he got was a friction tube instead of diplomatic recognition, guns, food, etc.
+Maybe Jeff Davis threw it away, pissed that all he got was a friction tube when what he wanted was diplomatic recognition, heavy weapons, food, etc.